-Trama Textiles is an Association of Women for Artisan Development in Backstrap Loom Weaving in Guatemala.
-We work directly with 400 women from 17 weaving co-operations across five regions in the western highlands of Guatemala; Sololá, Huehuetenango, Sacatepéquez, Quetzaltenango and Quiché.
+Trama Textiles is an association of artisan women backstrap loom weavers in Guatemala.
+We work directly with 400 women from 17 weaving cooperations across 6 regions in the western highlands of Guatemala; Sololá, Huehuetenango, Sacatepéquez, Quetzaltenango and Quiché.

 This is where Trama Textiles intervenes.
 Our weavers decide on the price we pay them for each product.
 Each woman is paid up front and in full for her work and is guaranteed a fair wage for what she has produced.
 This allows the women in our communities to earn an income to support themselves and their families in a region where paid work is hard to find.